 TWO TO TANGO: Dive headfirst into the passion and romance of the Argentine tango at a dance lesson hosted by the International Club of D.C.
 Post-instruction, stick around for an authentic tango performance, then take the floor: All participants are invited to stay and enjoy 18th Street Lounge throughout the evening.
 (18th Street Lounge, 7 - 9 p.m., $16)

-CARTOON NIGHT: Cartoonist Roz Chast has an impressive resume: Her work has been featured i ...
+CARTOON NIGHT: Cartoonist Roz Chast has an impressive resume: Her work has been featured in The New York ...

 Monday, October 2, 2017 / by Brittini Martinez

 What is going on in our Nations Capital this month?

 Read below to find out!

 Mini Golf at Penn Hill – Through Oct.
 8Penn Hill Center hosts a mini-golf pop-up that will provide fun for the entire family.
 Each hole is individually designed and built by a local artist, which only increases the entertainment factor of the course.
 Once you are done competing, you can vote for your favorite hole, participate in lawn games and savor eats from local food trucks!12 – 7 p.m. | $3 per person or $10 for a group of fourShops at Penn Hill, 3200 Pennsylvania Avenue SE, Washington, DC 20020

 PUB Dread – Oct.
 1-31From the same group that brought you the Game of Thrones pop-up bar and Miracle on Seventh Street comes PUB Dread, a spooky way to savor drinks this Halloween season.
 Different themed rooms, including a haunted forest, a crypt, a parlor filled with creepy dolls and a “Spacebar,” will make up this lavish hog ...